kharf/navecd-website/docs/documentation/overview.md

     ---

-    Utilizing [CUE](https://cuelang.org/) - A type safe configuration language with the benefits of general-purpose programming languages
+    Declcd integrates [CUE](https://cuelang.org/) natively - A type safe configuration language with the benefits of general-purpose programming languages

 -   __Versioned and Immutable__

     ---

-    Using Git as the source of truth for defining the desired system state
+    Git as the source of truth for defining the desired system state

 -   __Pulled Automatically__